Best first cars for new drivers 2026

 Being closely related to the Skoda Fabia mentioned higher up in this list, the Polo is another supermini with a sense of distinction about it.
 Provided you steer clear of the hot Polo GTI (tempting as it may be) you won’t have to fork out loads on running VW’s baby hatch, either.
 Opt for the base ‘Life’ model and you’ll be looking at a car that sits in insurance group three.

 The current Polo is notably larger than previous generations, and there’s genuinely plenty of space for four adults.
-The 351-litre boot is slightly smaller than the Fabia’s, but it should still be enough for the weekly shop and occasional tip run.
+The 351-litre boot is slightly smaller than the Fabia’s, but it's just as big as the boot in the Vauxhall Astra in the class above so will be more than enough for the weekly shop and occasional tip run.

-There are a few trim levels to choose from, but the base ‘Life’ trim offers plenty of features including alloy wheels, automatic headlights, a DAB radio, electronic stability control, and rain-sensing automatic wipers.
+There are a few trim levels to choose from, but the base ‘Life’ trim would be our choice as it offers plenty of features including alloy wheels, automatic headlights, a DAB radio, electronic stability control, and rain-sensing automatic wipers.

-“Buy a Polo, and you’ll be getting into a small car that rides with a similar level of composure to a VW Golf, while the interior quality is impressive” - Ellis Hyde, news reporter, who tested the Aygo X in the UK
+“Buy a Polo, and you’ll be getting into a small car that rides with a similar level of composure to a VW Golf, while the interior quality is impressive” - Ellis Hyde, news reporter.

 - Best value for money